-The importance of good vision is difficult to underestimate, but most people wait until they experience problems with their vision before they get an exam.
+The importance of good vision is difficult to underestimate.
+Most people wait until they experience problems with their vision to get an exam.
 At that point, it’s almost too late.
-Getting an eye exam can be the first step to fixing eye problems, but if you make sure you are visiting the eye doctor regularly, you can actually prevent these issues from ever popping up.
-The severity of vision deficits can be reduced if they are caught early by regular eye exams.
+Getting an eye exam can be the first step to fixing existing eye problems, but if you make sure you are visiting the eye doctor regularly, you can actually prevent these issues from ever popping up.
+The severity of vision deficits can be prevented if they are caught early by regular eye exams.

 Here are some of the benefits of thorough eye exams:

 - Adjusting Prescriptions for Corrective Lenses – Our eyes change over time and what was once the perfect diopter might be hurting your eyes now.
 Your doctor can help you with a current and precise prescription.

 - Eye Tone – Your eyes change focus due to the interaction of many small muscles.
 As you age, the tone of these minute muscles diminishes and your ability to focus suffers.
 When your eye doctor notices this, it’s a signal to start doing eye exercises at home.

 - Retina Exam –The blood vessels of the retina are excellent indicators for diabetes and high blood pressure.
 A thorough eye exam can reveal results that go beyond vision.

 - Checking for Glaucoma – Though painless, glaucoma can lead to other vision problems.
 Glaucoma usually has no symptoms of early onset.
 Doctors may detect and treat glaucoma before it becomes a serious problem.

 How Often Should Eyes Be Examined?